Belzee10/tech-shop/readme.md

 ### TechShop
 A fake ecommerce app that allows you to buy tech items such as: *phones, tables, laptops, etc*.
 You can manage categories, products, orders and users.
-Also you can make orders and review your orders.
+Also you can add any procut to the Cart, make orders and review your orders.

 #### Screenshot:
 ![alt text](https://res.cloudinary.com/dombtm0fe/image/upload/v1537368098/screencapture-techshopapp-herokuapp-home-2018-09-19-10_19_59.png)